kerbethecoder/rock-paper-scissors/README.md

 ## How to Play

-1. Open the `index.html` file in your web browser.
+1. Open the `index.html` file in your web browser. //change to link
 2. Choose your move by clicking one of the three icons: Rock, Paper, or Scissors.
 3. The computer will randomly select its move.
 4. The result of the round will be displayed on the screen.